Research Skills Parts A, B and C

 The qualitative part of the module will address the different philosophical positions underpinning quantitative and qualitative research; qualitative research data collection methods, including interviews, focus groups and observational methods; and qualitative data analysis, including thematic content analysis, grounded theory and discourse analysis.

-Module failure that prevents you passing the year will require resit assessment and attendance at Supplementary Assessment Week (exact date TBC but expected to be second week of July 2018).
+Module failure that prevents you passing the year will require resit assessment and attendance at Supplementary Assessment Week (exact date TBC but expected to be July 2022).

 Parts A & C: A thorough understanding of qualitative and quantitative research design.
 Demonstrates a consistent ability to recognise research designs, validity and reliability threats.
 Be able to propose solutions to threats to research design.